platformbuilds/mirador-core/deployments/localdev/README.md

 Run a single-node Valkey and MIRADOR-CORE.
 MIRADOR-CORE will look for Victoria endpoints on the host, and Valkey on the local compose network.

+Cross-platform note (Apple Silicon, ARM64, x86_64): All localdev images are multi-arch.
+The compose files do not pin `platform` so Docker will pull the native image for your host automatically (arm64 on Apple Silicon, amd64 on Intel/AMD).
+If you need to force a specific platform, you may add a `platform:` line to a local override compose file.

 Auth toggle (optional): You can disable auth for local testing by setting the config flag `auth.enabled: false` (Helm) or environment variable `AUTH_ENABLED=false` (Docker).
 When disabled, requests run as `anonymous` on tenant `default` and no token is required.

 ```bash